Trees of Fulham Cemetery

 Medlar trees

-Just one medlar fruit tree remains.
-At least another 4 were lost over the previous 20 years.
+Just one old medlar fruit tree remains on the southeastern path, but there were more.
 There are not many medlar trees in London!

 Read more 👉